5 Things You Should Know When Considering Hysterectomy to Treat Endometriosis

 When you think of a hysterectomy, you may automatically think of an abdominal hysterectomy with the long incision and even longer recovery time.
 However, that’s not the only option.
 Hysterectomy can also be performed vaginally and via laparoscopic surgery.

 Additionally, what is removed during a hysterectomy varies.
-A partial hysterectomy involves removing only the uterus but leaves the cervix intact.
+A supracervical hysterectomy involves removing only the uterus but leaves the cervix intact.
 A total hysterectomy includes removal of the cervix along with the uterus.
-A radical hysterectomy is a total hysterectomy that includes removal of the ovaries and fallopian tubes.
+A total hysterectomy with bilateral salpingoophrectomy (or BSO) includes removal of the ovaries and fallopian tubes.
 Each type has its own benefits and risks.

 3. Hysterectomy is not reversible